harshcodeoftenly/StockSignalsAPI/README.md

-# 🚀 StockSignalsAPI
+# 🚀 StockDetailsAPI

-**StockSignalsAPI** is a Spring Boot REST API for fetching **live stock data**, historical OHLCV prices, company fundamentals, and calculating popular trading indicators like SMA, EMA, RSI, and MACD.
+**StockDetailsAPI** is a Spring Boot REST API for fetching **live stock data**, historical OHLCV prices, company fundamentals, and calculating popular trading indicators like SMA, EMA, RSI, and MACD.
 This API helps developers, traders, and analysts access stock info programmatically and make decisions based on technical indicators.

 ---